 Pygmy goats weigh between 40–70 pounds standing around 1–2 feet tall.
 They have medium length hair.

 Goats are one of the smallest domesticated ruminants.
 A goat's lips, teeth and tongue are the primary grazing tools.
 Goats start at the top of a plant working their way down.
 Mastication is necessary to break down food into smaller pieces.
-Goats upper jaw is wider than their lower jaw, and one side at a time is utilized to chew their food.
+A goat's upper jaw is wider than their lower jaw, and one side at a time is utilized to chew their food.
 It takes several hours for food to pass through a goat's digestive system.

 We currently have five pygmy goats that live in Barnyard Buddies.
 Their names are Mortin, Gremlin, Gismo, Dovy and Cookie.
 Pygmy goats love to run, jump and climb on things.
-Pygmy goats are a very social animals that enjoy being around others and receiving lots of attention.
+Pygmy goats are also very social animals that enjoy being around others and receiving lots of attention.
 During your visit, they would love for you stop by and say hi!

 Do you know your goat lingo?
 Males are called a bucks.
 Females are called does and babies are kids.